-To import cut flowers and foliage to Australia, you will not usually need an import permit however you must comply with conditions set by the Department of Agriculture and Water Resources.
-These conditions are designed to prevent the transport of insects, plant diseases, and other biosecurity risk material into Australia.
+To import cut flowers and foliage to Australia, you will not usually need an import permit however you must comply with conditions set by the Department of Agriculture and Water Resources before you arrive.
+These conditions are designed to prevent the entry of exotic insects, plant diseases, and other biosecurity risk material into Australia.

 Biosecurity Import Conditions system (BICON) details the conditions for the importation of fresh cut flowers and foliage, including:

 - permitted species from each country of origin

 - pest proof packing requirements

 - restrictions on and additional treatments for propagatable species, including devitalisation.